oscareng/GraceShopper/code-review-03-02-2022.md

 ## Orders

 - A cart is just an order that has not yet been completed.
-Carts/Orders should contain LineItems/OrderItems.
+Carts/Orders should contain LineItems or OrderItems.
 - A LineItem shoudl contain the price, quantity and productID.
 There's a one to many relationship between Orders and LineItems.
 And a one to many relationship between LineItem and Products
 - The "State" of an order (new, complete, shipped, etc) should probably be an ENUM field on the order table.
 - A Cart is something that exists only in the frontend for the end-user.
 To get the current user's cart query for all the line items in their current order (state of `new`)